 Negotiating budgets generally involves discussing a lower or higher amount of total support for the proposed project.
 The NSF Program Officer may suggest reducing or eliminating costs for specific budget items that are clearly unnecessary or unreasonable for the activities to be undertaken, especially when the review process supports such changes; however, this would generally not include faculty salaries, salary rates, fringe benefits, or tuition.
 Note: indirect cost rates are not subject to negotiation.
-The NSF Program Officer may discuss with Pls the "bottom line" award amount, i.e., the total NSF funding that will be recommended for a project.
+The NSF Program Officer may discuss with PIs the "bottom line" award amount, i.e., the total NSF funding that will be recommended for a project.
 NSF Program Officers may not renegotiate cost sharing or other organizational commitments.

 When such discussions result in a budget reduction of 10% or more from the amount originally proposed, a corresponding reduction should be made in the scope of the project.
-Proposers must use the FastLane Revised Proposal Budget module to submit this information.
-The components of a revised proposal budget generally consist of the following: the revised budget, and a Budget Impact Statement that describes the impact of the budget reduction on the scope of the project.
+Proposers must use the FastLane Revised Proposal Budget Module to submit this information.
+A revised proposal budget also must include a Budget Impact Statement that describes the impact of the budget reduction on the scope of the project.

-Note: Revised Proposal Budgets must be electronically signed by the AOR.
+Note: Revised proposal budgets must be electronically signed by the AOR.
 Paper copies of the revised budget should not be mailed to NSF.

-E. AWARD RECOMMENDATION
+D. AWARD RECOMMENDATION